particle-iot/thatconf-workshop-2019/content/docs/ch2.md

 ## Unboxing the Grove Starter Kit

-The Grove starter kit for Particle Mesh comes with seven different components that work out-of-the-box with Particle Mesh devices, and a Grove Shield that allows you to plug in your Feather-compatible Mesh devices for quick prototyping.
+The Grove Starter Kit for Particle Mesh comes with seven different components that work out-of-the-box with Particle Mesh devices, and a Grove Shield that allows you to plug in your Feather-compatible Mesh devices for quick prototyping.
 The shield houses eight Grove ports that support all types of Grove accessories.
 For more information about the kit, [click here](https://docs.particle.io/datasheets/accessories/mesh-accessories/#grove-starter-kit-for-particle-mesh).

 For this lab, you'll need the following items from the kit: